-By Taylor R. Patskanick, Master’s Research Fellow in Aging, Harvey A. Friedman Center for Aging, Institute for Public Health
+Written by Taylor R. Patskanick, master’s research fellow in aging, Harvey A. Friedman Center for Aging at the Institute for Public Health

 Evidence-based public health includes the use of proven approaches to improve population health.
 Historically, public health interventions were not always scientifically-based.
 And in today’s increasingly connected, yet resource-scarce world, public health practice has become more dynamic, intricate, and transdisciplinary than ever before.